 Special bodies aren’t public entities as defined under the Public Administration Act.
 They may employ VPS employees as shown above.

-Section 6 lists the following entities as Special Bodies.
+Section 6 lists the following bodies as Special Bodies:

 • A department of the Parliament of Victoria